How to round corners in Photoshop tutorial

 Step 1: Unlock the Background layer

-With your image open in Photoshop, start by going to the Layers panel where the image is on the Background layer.
+With your image open in Photoshop, go to the Layers panel.
+Your image will be sitting on the Background layer.

-Click the layer’s lock icon to unlock it.
-Photoshop will rename the layer to Layer 0 and the lock icon will disappear.
+Click the lock icon to unlock it.
+Photoshop renames the layer to Layer 0 and the lock icon disappears.

 Unlocking the Background layer.